MyPravite-Project/tips/SetupDevEnv.md

-# Setup Development Environment
+# Setting Up Rails Development Environment on Mac OS X

 This is for my development environment on my Macs.
-This was done on a 64bit MBP with Mac OS X 10.6.4
+This was done on a 64bit MBP and a 64bit iMac, both running Mac OS X 10.6.4

 Based on [The Install (Snow Leopard Edition)](http://blog.therubymug.com/blog/2010/05/20/the-install-osx.html)